saiyam911/learning-library/workshops/cloud-native-devops-workshop/psm-jcs-mgmt/README.md

   o ANALYTICS : Oracle Analytics Cloud
 …
 ```
-Notice that in this example we are connecting to OCI-C region and that output of command will be short for all command afterword, but you can charge this with adding switch “–of json” on command where you want to change output format.
+Notice that in this example we are connecting to OCI-C region and that output of command will be "short" for all command afterword, but you can charge this with adding switch “–of json” on command where you want to change output format.

 ### Security access rules management ###